Payouts concept

 Payouts refer to sending cryptocurrency and token transactions from either your fiat or cryptocurrency accounts on the Txn platform to external wallets and recipients.
 Payouts typically include the amount, currency, payment network, and receiving wallet address of a payout recipient.
 Txn processes each payout request immediately to broadcast a cryptocurrency or token transaction on the relevant network as soon as possible, meaning we do not batch multiple payout requests to process them at once.

-When sending payout requests, merchants need to consider the fees deducted from the payout amount before a transaction gets broadcast - the platform fees and network fees.
+When sending payout requests, merchants need to consider the fees deducted either from the payout amount or the account balance before a transaction gets broadcast - the platform fees and network fees.

 Another thing to consider is the minimum and maximum limits for payout amounts.
 You can refer to Payout Limitations.